agrc/porter/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md

 <!-- this is here to help the writing juices flow. feel free to completely replace this or simply fill in the blanks -->

-This dataset has ben replaced by () which is named () in the Open SGID and () in the SGID Open Data.
+This dataset has been replaced by () which is named () in the Open SGID and () in the SGID Open Data.
 The replaced data is still accessible via our shelved policy in AGOL (a link to the shelved item).

 ## Action items